lohita2004/lohita2004/README.md

 Hi, I'm Lohita Sruti J C
 I am a final year Electronics and Communication Engineering (ECE) student at jeppiaar engineering college.
-I am currently learning Git, Excel, SQL, Python, and basic data analytics.
+I am currently learning Git, Excel, SQL, Python, and Frontend Development.
 I have a strong interest in electronics, data handling, and building small projects related to IoT and embedded systems.

 Skills and Tools